vibbits/nextflow-jnj/presentation/slidedeck.md

 <!--
-By definition, Nextflow is a reactive workflow framework and a programming Domain Specific Language that eases the writing of data-intensive computational pipelines[[1](https://www.nextflow.io/)].
 Nextflow scripting is an extension of the Groovy programming language, which in turn is a super-set of the Java programming language.
 Groovy can be considered as Python for Java in a way that simplifies the writing of code and is more approachable.
 -->

 ---